mono-Meruo/MDocument.github.io/menno/en/mas-settings/face/index.md

 - **Red** - Red eyes
 - **Black** - Black eyes
 - **White** - White eyes
+- **Custom** - Press the custom button to freely set eye texture (texture type selection will be disabled)

 ### Ear Shape
 You can select from the following ear shapes: